-Discussion of career opportunities in the health education/public health field, professional development, and graduate coursework in the health sciences field.
-This optional class should be taken the semester before registering for the practicum.
-Fall and Spring and every year.
-1 Credit
+Discussion of career opportunities in the public health field, professional development, and graduate coursework in the health sciences field.
+This mandatory class should be taken the semester before registering for the practicum.

 HC-450 Practicum: Community Health

 Prerequisites: 24 credits in HE/HC courses and